Bill Bruford: 2009–present: Retirement and return to music

-In October 2020 Bruford put much of his personal collection of instruments, microphones, tour cases and other equipment from his career up for sale, totalling 258 separate listings.
-In August 2021, Bruford's back catalogue of music from Bruford, Moraz/Bruford, and Earthworks were made available on digital streaming platforms for the first time.
+In October 2020, Bruford put much of his personal collection of instruments, microphones, tour cases, and other equipment from his career, up for sale, totalling 258 separate listings.
+In August 2021, his back catalogue of music from Bruford, Moraz/Bruford, and Earthworks were made available on digital streaming platforms for the first time.
 In January 2022, Bruford launched his own YouTube channel to share videos from his career with additional "thoughts and anecdotes".
-A 6-CD career-spanning box set of tracks that Bruford played on was released on 29 April 2022.
+Later in 2022, a 6-CD career-spanning box set of tracks which he had played on was released entitled Making a Song and Dance: A Complete-Career Collection.
+This will be followed by a 3-CD archival set, The Best of Bill Bruford – The Winterfold & Summerfold Years, in October 2024.

+In 2022, Bruford ended his retirement to join the Pete Roth Trio, a jazz group led by guitarist Pete Roth who was his former drum technician over 20 years prior.
+Bruford described his return to drumming as "explosive, unexpected, and very sudden.
+I remember passing someone else's kit one day, sitting down, and feeling exhilarated all over, urgently and violently keen to start all over again."
+The band play small venues mostly in the south-east of England, and will tour through 2025.

+On 3 August 2023, Bruford made an unannounced appearance at the John Wetton tribute concert in East Sussex, playing a live run-through of Bryan Ferry's cover of "Let's Stick Together", which Wetton had played on, with Phil Manzanera, Guy Pratt, and Chris Difford.